John Kemeny (film producer): Alliance Entertainment

 In 1984, Kemeny and Héroux merged International Cinema with RSL Entertainment, the company of producers Stephen J. Roth, Andras Hamori, Susan Cavan and Robert Lantos, to form Alliance Entertainment.
 The company saw immediate and stunning success, producing at least six projects a year, including features, TV movies and series (in 1998, it became Alliance Atlantis Communications).
 Perhaps because of the pace, Kemeny left Alliance in 1991.
 He had already produced several films for HBO and would produce three more, including The Josephine Baker Story, before retiring in 1997.

 Personal life and death

 Kemeny was married three times; the last to Margaret who he married in 1964.
 Kemeny retired in 1996.
 He and Margaret, who was also Hungarian, returned to Europe, dividing their time between homes in Hungary and Spain.
 With the increasingly-unpleasant political situation in Hungary, and the desire for a warm climate, they bought a house in Sedona, Arizona.
 Kemeny was a citizen of Hungary and Canada, and his Green card had lapsed; from Spain, they waged a stressful two-year legal battle to be permitted to live in the US.
-In September of 2012, they were allowed to return.
+In September 2012, they were allowed to return.
 Two weeks after their arrival, Kemeny was diagnosed with cancer.
 He died one month later, on November 23, at age 87.
 He was pre-deceased by a daughter and was survived by his wife and one son.